 To a scholastic thinker, truth is found in books; what we have to do is understand them and see how they apply to our lives.
 The Bible writes: in the beginning was the word.
 Plato writes: reality is formed by the imperfect manifestations of absolute concepts.
 Descartes says: I can build up knowledge by pure reasoning, by carefully defining what my terms mean and exploring the logical consequences.

-To a scientific thinker, the truth is out there: to be precise, we do not really have truth, since every truth is stated in terms of concepts, and concepts may turn out to be obsolete; the best we can hope for is certainty.
+To a scientific thinker, the truth is out there; we cannot really capture it, since every truth is stated in terms of concepts, and concepts may turn out to be obsolete; the best we can hope for is certainty.
 This view is represented in the history of philosophy by Hume and other philosophers of the British school of empiricism.

 In religion, the word is a given.
-The stories, explanations, concepts and formulations provided by the Holy Scripture are unquestionable: we can annotate them and interpret them, but to consider whether they could be replaced with different, more accurate words, immediately takes us out of the realm of (the Christian) religion.
+The stories, explanations, concepts and formulations provided by the Holy Scripture are unquestionable: we can annotate them and interpret them, but considering whether they could be replaced with different, more accurate words will immediately take us out of the realm of (Christian) religion.

 In science, on the other hand, the word is just a working tool.
 Darwin makes an honest attempt to explain how evolution works based on what he observed, but his words may be replaced with better explanations, should they come along, since what really matters is not the words, but the actual world and how it works.